Updated March 18, 2025

 The Netherlands is also known as Holland.

-Many such names (e.g., Harvard University, Chicago, and Holland) don’t include a “the,” in which case there’s nothing to decide.
-And some organizations (notably, the Ohio State University) insist on a capitalized “The” in their own materials, but Chicago disregards such outliers for the sake of consistency with other such names.
+Many such names don’t begin with “the” (Harvard University, Chicago, Holland), in which case there’s nothing to decide.
+And some organizations style their own names with a capital T (The New School), but Chicago normally disregards such outliers for the sake of consistency with other such names (see CMOS 8.69).

-Is It the Title of a Book or Story?
+2. Is It the Title of a Book or Other Work?

-When a capitalized word or phrase is either italicized or placed in quotation marks—as is the case with the titles of books, stories, articles, blog posts, movies, plays, TV episodes, and other works (see CMOS 8.163)—an initial “the” is usually capitalized (but see next section).
+When a capitalized word or phrase is in italics or quotation marks—as is the case with the titles of books, stories, articles, blog posts, movies, plays, TV episodes, and other works (see CMOS 8.164)—an initial “the” is usually capitalized.

-Note, however, that the “the” must be part of the title (something that can usually be determined by looking at the source):
+Note, however, that the “the” must be part of the title (something that can usually be determined by looking at the source, as on the title page of a book or at the head of an article or story):

 recommendations in The Chicago Manual of Style